 May 2nd, 2014 | The University Club, Chicago

-Thank you to our generous sponsors, including Exelon, BP, Energy Foundry, Marathon Capital, Chevron and the University of Chicago Booth School of Business.
+Thank you to our generous sponsors, including Exelon, BP, Energy Foundry, Marathon Capital, Chevron, FMC Technologies and the University of Chicago Booth School of Business.
 If you are interested in becoming a corporate sponsor, please contact the organizers for more information.

 The past year has been a dynamic one for US energy markets.
 US oil and gas markets boomed, solar expanded rapidly as wind grappled with waning tax credits, and the power sector continued to see coal’s market share decline at the expense of gas.
 Join us for Chicago Booth’s Energy Forward 2014 conference as we examine the trends and opportunities that are defining the energy markets this year and beyond.